 It also doesn’t stop the client looking at people internally, employee referrals and anyone else they might know via their social media feeds.

-So, as a preserver of trust and/or shared commitment, it’s a non-starter.
+So, as a preserver of trust and/or shared commitment, it’s an absolute non-starter.

 Real client commitment looks something like 20-30% of the projected fee.

 That kind of pressure can be intimidating – especially for recruiters who don’t know how to do anything different to what they would normally do when working on contingency.
-Which means, deep down, that they know they’re really just selling a retained service but only delivering a contingency service.
+Which means, deep down, that they know they’re really just selling retained, but only delivering a contingency service.

 Here are a few recruitment activities that look very different when done on retained:

 - The candidate insights offered in the shortlist.